 However, you need to follow certain On-Page SEO guidelines while implementing these keywords in your content.
 Anyways if you are pumped up, let’s jump into it.

 If you want to search something on Google, what you do?
-You write words which describes what you are looking for.
+You write words on Google that describes what you are looking for.
 These words are known as keywords.

-Keywords play an important role in getting your content to be searched.
+Keywords play an important role in getting your content to be found on the search engine.
 But finding those keywords isn’t cinch.
 We will be discussing that in a few minutes.
 But before that, let’s see different types of keywords.